MichalS16/Git-hooks/theory.md

 - **post-receive**: Runs immediately after changes are pushed to the repository.
 This hook is commonly used to trigger continuous integration (CI) pipelines or deployment scripts, automating the process of building, testing, and deploying code to production environments.

-For further reading on the different types of Git hooks and their applications, you can refer to the following sources which the text referring:
+For further reading on the different types of Git hooks and their applications, you can refer to the following sources:

 - [Git Hooks Documentation](https://git-scm.com/docs/githooks)